Wakefield, Michigan

 Wakefield is a city in Gogebic County in the U.S. state of Michigan.
-The population was 1,851 at the 2010 census.
+The population was 1,702 at the 2020 census.

 Wakefield is located in the western Upper Peninsula about 10 mi east of the Wisconsin border.
 The city is mostly surrounded by Wakefield Township, but the two are administered autonomously.
 U.S. Route 2 passes through the city, and M-28 has its western terminus in the city.

-It is home to Sunday Lake, Indianhead Mountain Resort, Gogebic County Medical Care Facility, and Gogebic County Community Mental Health Authority.
+It is home to Sunday Lake, Snow River Mountain Resort, Gogebic County Medical Care Facility, and Gogebic County Community Mental Health Authority.
 Once a mining town, the economy is now based upon the forest industry, goods and services, and tourism.

 History

 Founding

 George Mix Wakefield, born February 6, 1839, in Henderson, New York, a son of James Patterson Wakefield and Hannah B. Hall, had the town site of Wakefield platted in May 1886; the general location was already being referred to as "Wakefield" as early as the fall of 1884.
 His parents moved their family to Waukesha County, Wisconsin in October 1844.
 Mr. Wakefield became interested in logging and real estate and acquired vast tracts of land in the western Upper Peninsula of Michigan in the 1870s and 1880s.
 Together with various other capitalists he built sawmills and logged the pine forests of the area, and later became involved in mineral exploration.
 He was one of the parties who held interests in the mineral rights to the Sunday Lake mine, as well as a few nearby properties.